ThiagoDSMarcelino/ThiagoDSMarcelino/README.md

 ## About Me

-:briefcase: I'm currently working as a Systems Development Apprentice at [Bosch](https://www.bosch.com.br/), and I'm passionate about software development.
+:briefcase: I'm currently working as a Systems Development Apprentice at [Bosch](https://www.bosch.com.br/).

 :mortar_board: I'm studying System Development as a Technician in my 3rd semester at [SENAI](https://www.senaipr.org.br/).